 Horses are one of the oldest domesticated animals to a human being.
 Throughout the world there are different horse breeds are evolved based on the requirements and environments.
-People use various horse breeds for their passion and choice, purpose and availability.
-All the horse breeds are suitable to all atmosphere of the world.
+People use various horse breeds for their passion and choice, purpose, and availability.
+All the horse breeds are suitable for all atmosphere of the world.

 Most Common Horse Breeds